-Let’s begin part 1 of 2 by looking at what the Lord Jesus told Paul about how prayer works today in the dispensation of grace:
+Let’s begin by looking at what the Lord Jesus told Paul about how prayer works today in the dispensation of grace:

 God has promised to “work all things together for good” in our lives, but He hasn’t revealed HOW He is going to do that.
 He has promised it, and we take that by faith and believe that He is working all things—even the “tragedies” of life—together for good for us; but we often don’t see it.
 But as Paul wrote, “We walk by faith and not by seeing.”